MarkKozel/CompOrgEText/docs/Assembly/vonNeumann.md

 <KeyConcepts :ConceptArray= "[
 {
+  Concept:'Modern computers continue to use a design from the 1940s', Details:'John von Neumann designed a digital computer architecture, mimicking the human body, that is still used in todays computers.'
+},
+{
   Concept:'Software in much more useful if it can interacts with users and other systems', Details:'Accepting input and providing outputs to/from a user or other system allows software to solve more complicated problems.'
 }